PyBlueToothGo/PyBTSteward/README.md

 		-s, --scan            Scan for URLs.
 		-t, --terminate       Stop advertising URL.
 		-o, --one             Scan one URL only.
-		-v, --version         Version of PyBeacon.
+		-v, --version         Version of PyBTSteward.
 		-V, --Verbose         Print lots of debug output.